NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. How often should I polish my hardwood floors?

-To look their best, hardwood floors should be polished every 2 to 4 months.
-However, homes that receive less foot traffic can go longer.
+For the best results, clean and polish hardwood floors every 2 to 4 months.
+However, homes that receive less foot traffic can go longer in between polishing.

 Q. What safety measures do I need to take before polishing my hardwood floors?